openstack/keystone/README.md

     $ ./echo/bin/echod
     $ python echo/echo/echo_client.py

+NOTE: NOT ALL TESTS CONVERTED TO NEW MODEL YET.
+MANY FAIL.
+THIS WILL BE ADDRESSED SOON.

 To run unit tests:

 * go to unit test/unit directory
 * run tests: python test_keystone

-There are 8 groups of tests.
+There are 10 groups of tests.
 They can be run individually or as an entire colection.
 To run the entire test suite run

     $ python test_keystone.py